IkuinenPadawan/piki-library-loan-renewal/README.md

 * Automatically logs in to the library website using a Chrome browser
 * Retrieves loan information for all active loans
-* Renews all loans with an upcoming due date
+* Renew all loans with an upcoming due date
+* Select loans to be renewed

 ### Future Features
 * Better error handling
 * Headless mode
-* Select loans to be renewed
 * Renew loans automatically when loans due (check email for loan due reminders)
 * Configurations to allow (as far as possible) for usage on different region libraries (all regions have their own website implementations so modifications needed depending on the region)